-However, the best flea collar for dogs will be water resistant because it doesn’t limit what your dog can do.
+However, the best flea and tick collars for dogs will be water resistant because it doesn’t limit what your dog can do.
 If your dog does accidentally enter the water with their flea collar, it won’t mean you have to buy a new one.

 After all, dogs are very mischievous and often end up doing the very thing we tell them not to do.
 Therefore, it’s essential you seek out a water-resistant collar to protect not only your dog, but also your wallet.

 - Other than Flea Collars, How can I Prevent/Get Rid of Fleas and Ticks on my Dogs?

 Among dog owners, flea collars are a popular choice to fight against the plague that fleas represent.
 However, these collars aren’t the only product on the market that act as flea control for dogs.

 Other products include spot-on treatments, oral medications, shampoos, tick dips, powders, tick sprays, etc. Each one of these items is explicitly made to fight these annoying little nuisances.